mrcjkb/haskell-tools.nvim/README.md

 (e.g. by calling `haskell-language-server-wrapper --probe-tools` or `haskell-language-server --probe-tools`).
 Sometimes, certain features take some time to be implemented for the latest GHC versions.
-You can see how well a specific GHC version is supported [here](https://haskell-language-server.readthedocs.io/en/latest/support/index.html).
+You can see how well a specific GHC version is supported [in the hls docs](https://haskell-language-server.readthedocs.io/en/latest/support/index.html).

 ### Minimal config